mathieudpnt/Ketos/README.md

 # Welcome to Ketos, a deep learning package for underwater acoustics

 Ketos provides an unified, high-level interface for working with acoustic data and deep neural networks.
-Its main purpose is to support the development and distribution of deep learning models for solving challenging detection and classification problems in underwater acoustics.
+Its main purpose is to support the development and distribution of deep learning models for solving detection and classification problems in underwater acoustics.

 Ketos is written in Python and uses a number of powerful software packages